smcqueen-95/ionic-cordova-exercise/README.md

-# Ionic 3 and cordova project
+# Ionic 3 and Cordova Project

 This project is a part of the Coursera course **Multiplatform Mobile App Development with Web Technologies: [Ionic and Cordova]**